nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 If the save attempt is unsuccessful, you will see this error message:

 ```
 Sorry, there was an error saving your data.
-We'll try to save your data again the next time you enter a command."
+We'll try to save your data again the next time you enter a command.
 ```

 The program will then attempt to save again the next time you run a command.